Skip to main content

 Even traditionally masculine spaces like the wild, wild west asked these questions.
 John Ford's 1949 western, 3 Godfathers, follows three outlaws who make a deathbed promise to a woman to take care of her newborn child.
 The film floats on an irony underpinning the image of John Wayne having to carry a baby across the desert, but the film is sincere in its presentation.
 Becoming caregivers to this child turns these criminals into heroes, two of whom will ultimately give their life to see this kid to safety.

-This archetype is powerful because it presents an alternate vision of what masculinity could be, offering hope both for men looking to break out of the space society has carved for them and for everyone else who has to put up with them.
+This archetype is powerful because it presents an alternate vision of what masculinity could be, offering hope both for men looking to break out of this space and for everyone else who has to put up with them.

 Full House (1987)

 This model saw a resurgence in the late 80s and early 90s.
 This was a time when third-wave feminism was causing society to rethink gender roles, including masculinity.
-The trope of domesticating men by saddling them with a child saw a comeback in popular media, but it manifested most frequently in comedic form, including the 1987 film, Three Men and a Baby, a sort of loose remake of 3 Godfathers.
+The trope of domesticating men by saddling them with a child saw a comeback in popular media.
+But this manifested most frequently in comedic form, including the 1987 film, Three Men and a Baby, a sort of loose remake of 3 Godfathers.
 This era saw a lot of films and tv shows lampooning the absurdity of the male ego by showing how quickly it unraveled under the strain of domestic living.

 Such stories generally had an optimistic ending with the macho man (or men) transforming into a good father, but again this situation was mostly played for laughs.
 So fragile is the male ego that any introspection has to be padded with slapstick and irony.
-A Perfect World is the rare film to earnestly probe the overlap between manhood and fatherhood.
+A Perfect World is the rare film to survey this terrain without the safety net of a laugh track.

 Is Butch a Good Father?